racketlogger/docs/content/index.md

 ### Q: What should I do once I am in a league?

-Once your league's schedule is posted, start contacting people in your first and/or second match to schedule matches.
+**A:** Once your league's schedule is posted, start contacting people in your first and/or second match to schedule matches.
 If you have never played a flex league, read the [first-time flex players](first-time-players).

 ### Q: Do I need to be a member of the USTA or other organization to join?